-The church is blessed to have three, large 9 foot round “Rose” windows in the main sanctuary.
+The church is blessed to have three, large 9-foot round “Rose” windows in the main sanctuary.
 The windows are in the “Flamboyant Gothic” style.
-They are identical exception for the center medallion.
+They are identical except for the center medallion.
 White crosses are seen throughout the windows.
 The windows are unusual as they have 5 divisions.
-The number 5 symbolizes God's grace, goodness and favor toward humans and is mentioned 318 times in Scripture.
+The number 5 symbolizes God's grace, goodness, and favor toward humans and is mentioned 318 times in Scripture.
 The center medallions include:

-Descending Dove - North Transcept – left side facing Pine alley
+Descending Dove - North Transept – left side facing Pine alley

 Above the dove are the letters “IHS” – this is a common monogram of the name of Jesus taken from first three letters of the Greek name of Jesus, ΙΗΣΟΥΣ, iota-eta-sigma, or ΙΗΣ.

-The North Transcept Rose window given in loving memory of Mrs. Anna Ferree Dunlap, a member for 28 years
+The North Transcept Rose window was given in loving memory of Mrs. Anna Ferree Dunlap, a member for 28 years.

 Anna (Westanna) J. Ferree (1869-1921) was baptized in the Forest Grove Presbyterian Church in the presence of her parents George Mason Ferree (1830-1906) and Rachel Onstott Curry Ferree (1833-1919).
 Anna married William McClintock Dunlap in 1891 at the same church.
 Anna and William lived on State Avenue.
 Anna kept house and William worked as a bookkeeper at a glass factory.
 There is no evidence of children.
 Both are buried in Coraopolis Cemetery.

-Cross and Crown – South Transcept -right side facing 5th Avenue
+Cross and Crown – South Transept - right side facing 5th Avenue